Gemba/skyscraper/docs/CLIHELP.md

 ### -u &lt;KEY or USERID:PASSWORD&gt;

 Some scraping modules require a user key or a user id + password to work.
-Check the scraping module overview to see the specific requirements for each module [here](SCRAPINGMODULES.md).
+Check the scraping module overview to see the specific requirements for [each module](SCRAPINGMODULES.md).
 Consider setting this in [`config.ini`](CONFIGINI.md#usercreds) instead.

 **Example(s)**